 Property Owners & Investors – Leasing Services

-Precise Property Management lease properties in most areas of metropolitan Melbourne, with a particular focus in the Northern Suburbs, including:
+Precise Property Management lease properties in most areas of metropolitan Melbourne, with a particular focus in the eastern and northern Suburbs, including:

-Eltham, Diamond Creek, Montmorency, Lower Plenty, Greensborough, Ivanhoe, Eaglemont, Watsonia, Macleod, Heidelberg, Preston, Fairfield, Thornbury, Alphington, Northcote and Brunswick.
+Eltham, Diamond Creek, Montmorency, Lower Plenty, Greensborough, Ivanhoe, Eaglemont, Watsonia, Macleod, Heidelberg, Preston, Fairfield, Thornbury, Alphington, Northcote, Brunswick, Kew, Hawthorn and Camberwell.

-Our pro-active marketing ensures that your asset is promoted to the widest range of prospective tenants, with internet promotion, print media, professional signboards and personal contact with a database of prospective tenants and executive relocation agencies.
+Our pro-active marketing ensures that your asset is promoted to the widest range of prospective renters, with internet promotion, print media and personal contact with a database of prospective renters and executive relocation agencies.
 We use social media to actively promote our properties and keep our followers updated on our latest news.

-Yes.
 A bond, also known as a security deposit, is payable by the tenant prior to commencement of the tenancy.
-The amount of the bond is usually equal to one months’ rental, however where the rent for the property exceeds $350 per week and/or the property is the owners’ principal residence, a higher amount can and will be requested with your consent.
-A detailed condition report is prepared just prior to the commencement of the tenancy as part of this process, together with video and/or digital images to ensure that all aspects of the condition of your property are recorded, for the protection of you and your tenants.
+The amount of the bond is usually equal to one months’ rental, however where the rent for the property exceeds an amount determined by the Residential Tenancies Act, a higher amount can and will be requested with your consent.
+A detailed electronic condition report is prepared just prior to the commencement of the tenancy as part of this process, together with digital images to ensure that all aspects of the condition of your property are documented at the commencement of the tenancy.

-Whilst many landlords have a strict “no pets” policy for their rental properties, statistics show that Australians are a nation of pet-lovers, with approximately 63% of households owning a pet.
-There are some advantages in making your investment property pet friendly, including the likelihood of longer tenancy periods, a wider pool of tenants from which to choose and possibly even higher rent in some cases.
+Statistics show that Australians are a nation of pet-lovers, with approximately 63% of households owning a pet.
+There are advantages in making your investment property pet friendly, including the likelihood of longer tenancy periods, a wider pool of renters from which to choose and possibly even higher rent in some cases.